'

 Day 3:

-There is a big theme park in Ipoh called The lost world of Tambun.
+There is a big theme park in Ipoh called The Lost World of Tambun.
 You can spend a whole day in this place.

-Buy tickets: Click here
+Buy tickets: Click here (enter code DL6KGF to get RM 20 OFF)

-Day 4
+Day 4:

 On the last day, just take it easy by walking around the Ipoh Old Town, visiting other attractions there, and trying some Ipoh famous food.